diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 diesel migration run
 ```

+You may use a database console to double check if all types and tables have been created inside the custom schema.
+If a
+type somehow appears in the public default schema, double check if the type definition in up.sql has been prefixed with
+the schema name.

-This generates a schema.rs file in the src root:
+The Diesel migration generates the following schema.rs file in the src root:

 ```rust
 // @generated automatically by Diesel CLI.